iZettle/api-documentation/finance-api/overview.md

 Finance API overview
 ===
-For merchants who take payments with Zettle, they have a Zettle account that handles transactions for the payments.
-For example, card payments made with a Zettle card reader.
+Merchants taking payments with Zettle have internal accounts that handle transactions for the payments.
+For example, card payments made with Zettle card readers.

-The Finance API fetches transaction information about the payments.
+The Finance API is used to fetch information about the transactions.

 # Understand how card payments work at Zettle
 For information on how Zettle handles card transactions, see [how card payments work at Zettle](concepts/how-card-payments-work-at-Zettle.md).